hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 2. Locate the `kvm-custom-ips.json` in the `/tripleo/config` directory.
 This directory is created when the installation package is extracted.

+3. Optionally, make a backup copy of the JSON file in case it is needed.

+	cp kvm-custom-ips.json kvm-custom-ips.json-backup

-3. Open the `kvm-custom-ips.json` file and edit the environment variable listed below.
+4. Open the `kvm-custom-ips.json` file and edit the environment variable listed below.

 		export BM_NETWORK_CIDR=192.168.130.0/24
 		export BM_NETWORK_GATEWAY=192.168.130.1